I’VE CHOSEN TO BELIEVE

 I said, ‘Because I’m tired.’
 I’ve battled all my life trying to struggle to figure it out; what’s right and what’s wrong.
 And sometimes I just don’t know.
 Maybe I should pray just to be guided because my guru is mortal, he’s not going to be around.
 I do hope and pray that I surrender so much that I believe he is with me, or whatever it is I believe in, the higher force is with me all the time, so that I don’t have to depend on a physical means for questioning, so that the answers will just come from within…that I will know what to do when it’s required of me.”

 Joy Bimal Roy is a sweet, lovable soul.
-He lives in Mumbai, and the minute you walk into his home you are struck by the larger than life image of his late father, esteemed Indian film producer from the 1950’s and 1960’s, Bimal Roy.
+He lives in Mumbai, and the minute I walked into his home I was struck by the larger-than-life image of Bimal Roy, his late father, who was a legendary film producer from the 1950s and 1960s.
 Under this massive portrait are many of Bimal Roy’s Filmfare awards, the Indian equivalent of the Oscar.
-Growing up in both the shadow of his famous father and then the absence of his father after his untimely death, has deeply shaped Joy.
-And, yet, Joy shared with me that he made a decision to be happy and he made a decision to believe in a higher power and in his guru…and these two things bring him peace.
+Growing up in the shadow of his famous father, and then the absence of his father after his untimely death, deeply shaped Joy.
+And yet, Joy shared with me that he made a decision to be happy.
+He made a decision to believe in a higher power and in his guru…and these two things bring him peace.